DongYuls/DongYuls.github.io/projects.md

 permalink: /projects/
 ---

 Few of my projects.

+## Note ##

-Currently doing more in backend, focused in deep learning based CAD.
+Currently doing more in backend, but not yet updated on this page.
+If you are interested in deep learning based CAD and statistical validation